astrofra/astrofra/README.md

 ### ***2022*** Marine Melodies

 _Marine Melodie_ is a contemplative audiovisual work based on nine audio tracks by a group of musicians.
 HARFANG 3D is used here to generate an interactive interface.
 Presented at the digital art contest EVOKE 2022 (Cologne) and in 2023 at the XUL / Labomedia art festival (Orléans).

+- :trumpet: See the project on [Pouet.net](https://www.pouet.net/prod.php?which=91906)
+- :octocat: See the sources on [Github](https://github.com/astrofra/demo-marine-melodies)

 ![](img/work-perso-001.png)<br>
 <sub>_Marine Melodies, "music disk" for PC Windows/Linux (Screenshot)._</sub><br>